Quick Start

 Start Local Cluster

-The compiled code is located in the build/dist
+The compiled artifacts are located in the build/dist

 directory.
 Start a local cluster: